-A specimen is a sample of body fluid, e.g. urine, faeces.
-All specimens are a potential infection risk, therefore, all specimens must be collected using 'Standard infection control precautions' (SICPs).
+A specimen is a sample of body fluid, e.g. urine, faeces, sputum.
+All specimens are a potential infection risk and must be collected using 'Standard infection control precautions' (SICPs).
 Specimens should be transported in a rigid container in accordance with the Carriage of Dangerous Goods and Use of Transportable Pressure Equipment (2009).